WebAssembly/spec/interpreter/README.md

 By default, the interpreter validates all modules.
 The `-u` option selects "unchecked mode", which skips validation and runs code as is.
 Runtime type errors will be captured and reported appropriately.
+The `-r` option may be used to explicitly set the maximum recursion depth.

 #### Converting Modules or Scripts